 - a.
 A 5-8 work schedule, which shall consist of five (5) consecutive days of eight (8) work hours each, or - b.
 A 4-10 work schedule shall consist of four (4) consecutive days of ten (10) work hours each. - c.
-A "flexible" work schedule, based on mutual Agreement between the employee and the City, with notification to the union prior to the implementation of the flexible work schedule.
+A "flexible" work schedule, based on mutual agreement between the employee and the City, with notification to the Union prior to the implementation of the flexible work schedule.
 Such flexible work schedule will be equal in total hours worked during the pay period to that of a "5-8" employee but shall have no maximum or minimum number of work hours per day or work days per week, or - d.
 A "regular part-time" schedule shall be any schedule to work twenty (20) hours or more per week but less than forty (40) hours per week, or the equivalent on a flexible schedule as set forth in subsection (c) above. - e.
 The City may, based on operational need, establish alternative work schedules.
 The parties specifically agree that an alternative 36/44 schedule may be utilized at the discretion of the Public Works Director for the Public Works Department.
-The parties agree that if such schedule is utilized, the work week will begin on the middle of the Friday shift for purposes of equalizing the work week to 40 hours per week.
-Notice of such schedule change will be provided consistent with the labor agreement.